txddy-p/Obsidian/Time Value of Money.md

 $$
-I = instalment (cash payment / investment) i = interest rate per period n = number of years m = number of compounding periods
+I = instalment (cash payment / investment) i = interest rate per period
 # Perpetuities
 #### Characteristics of Perpetuities
 - Perpetuity is an annuity that has an indefinite lifespan.